rogerpadilla/prouter/README.md

 router
   .use('(.*)', (req, resp, next) => {

+    // this handler will run for any routing event, before other handlers

     const isAllowed = authService.validateHasAccessToUrl(req.originalUrl);

-    // (programmatically) end the request-response cycle, avoid executing other middlewares
-    // and prevent changing the path in the URL. if (!isAllowed) {
+    if (!isAllowed) {
       showAlert("You haven't rights to access the page: " + destPath);
+      // end the request-response cycle, avoid executing other middlewares
-      resp.end({ preventNavigation: true });
+      // and prevent changing the path in the URL. resp.end({ preventNavigation: true });
       return;
     }

-    next();
+    // pass control to the next middleware function next();
   })
   .use('/', (req, resp, next) => {
     // do some stuff...
-    next();
+    // pass control to the next middleware function next();
   })
   .use('/admin', (req, resp, next) => {
     // do some stuff...
-    next();
+    // pass control to the next middleware function next();
   })
   // mount the product's group of handlers using this base path .use('/product', productRouterGroup)
   .use('(.*)', (req, res, next) => {

+    // this handler will run for any routing event, after other handlers

     if (req.listening) {
       const title = inferTitleFromPath(req.originalUrl, APP_TITLE);
       updatePageTitle(title);
     }

-    next();
+    // pass control to the next middleware function next();
   });

-  .listen();
+router.listen();

 // the below code is an example (typically, you would put it in a separated file)
-// about how you could capture clicks on links and accordingly trigger routing
+// about how you could capture clicks on links and accordingly, trigger routing
 // navigation in your app

 export function isNavigationPath(path: string) {